dieterdemeyer/foreman_hipchat_notify/README.md

 # hipchat\_notify

-A simple plugin to send and HTTP message (via POST) to HipChat
+A simple plugin to send HTTP messages (via POST) to HipChat

 # Installation: